And above all, watch with glittering eyes the whole world around you because the greatest secrets are always hidden in the most unlikely places.

 Wichita is a great place to fly a plane.

 Boeing’s major manufacturing plants may be gone.
 Still we make great planes here in Wichita at companies which include: Cessna Aircraft Company, Spirit Aerosystems Inc, Hawker Beechcraft Corporation, Boeing Integrated Defense Systems Wichita, and Bombardier Learjet, and even an engineering component of Airbus.

 So today, when you fly a plane, it probably has something to do with Wichita.
 We have the planes and parts so that, in you mind, you can say, “Let’s go fly a plane.”

 In the image of a horse we project our own wishes and dreams – strong, powerful, and beautiful.
 In the image of a horse galloping unfettered upon the landscape we realize our escape from our mundane existence.

 The place to which we go does not matter.
-Whether upon the deserts of Saudi Arabia or our own Southwest, it is the idea of freedom that propels us.
+Whether upon the southern coast of France, the deserts of Saudi Arabia or our own Southwest, it is the idea of freedom that propels us.
 We ought to do good and live life as simply as a horse runs.

 Horses are social animals, traveling in herds, but they are also uniquely individualistic.
 Like humans, a horse never runs so fast as when he has other horses to keep pace with and outrun.

 The beauty of the horse lies in its spirit.

 The interior designers at Traditions Home can order these and other beautiful images for your home or office.

 We are such stuff